 Resource-efficient and cost-efficient technologies, products (goods and services) and system solutions are available.
-The solutions are competitive and are being exported to an international market.
-International standardisation contributes to increased trade.
+The solutions facilitate an increased security of supply, are competitive and increase carbon exchange.
+The solutions are exported to an international market.

 Sustainable value chains